Home / Baltic / Cottage Cheese Mashed Potatoes (Creamy & High Protein)

 Cottage cheese mashed potatoes with lemon pepper chicken drumsticks

-• Eat them plain, they are amazing!
+• Eat them plain.
+They are amazing!
 The ultimate comfort food!
 Or drizzle some butter or olive oil and sprinkle a little gruyère, parmesan cheese or cheddar cheese on top.

 • They make an excellent side dish for Thanksgiving and Christmas Turkeys and hams.